MicrosoftDocs/fabric-docs/docs/real-time-intelligence/migrate-synapse-data-explorer.md

 - The migration is performed on the entire cluster; single database migration isn't supported.
 - Once migrated, the process is irreversible, and the source cluster can't be restored.
 - The migration process creates a new eventhouse and can't be performed into an existing eventhouse.
-- Users from other tenants who had access to data in the cluster will lose access to the data in Eventhouse.
+- Users from other tenants who had access to data in the cluster lose access to the data in Eventhouse.

 **Identity and connections**

 - System-assigned managed identities can't be migrated.
-- Cluster RBAC roles are migrated and augmented with Eventhouse roles.
+- Cluster Azure role-based access control (Azure RBAC) roles are migrated and augmented with Eventhouse roles.
 - Data connections, such as Event Hubs, IoT Hub, and Event Grid, aren't migrated.
 - Data export operations, such as mirroring, aren't migrated.